A Separability Foundation for Random Coefficients Logit: Utility Representations for Abstract Outcome Spaces

-for any $x\in \cO$.
-The decision-maker does not care about an action $a$ having outcome $e$ in the sense that combining $a$ with any other action $b$ with outcome~$x$ does not change the decision-maker's perception of $b$. \item \textbf{Possibility of compensation.} For any pair of outcomes $x,x'\in \cO$,
+The only requirement that we impose on~$*$ is the existence of an irrelevant outcome: there exists $e\in \cO$ such that $e*x=x*e=x$ for any $x\in \cO$.
+The decision-maker does not care about an action $a$ having outcome $e$ in the sense that combining $a$ with any other action $b$ with outcome~$x$ does not change the decision-maker's perception of $b$.
+The operation $*$ defined in~\eqref{eq_operation_mean_deviation} admits the irrelevant outcome $(0,0)$.
+It is also commutative and associative, but in general we assume neither commutativity nor associativity.

-In other words, any two actions with outcomes $x$ and $x'$ can be bridged by combining one of them with an outcome of some other action. \end{enumerate} Abusing notation, we call the pair $(\cO,*)$ an outcome space in what follows.

-Our analysis from \S\ref{sec_R} pertains to the outcome space $(\cO,*)=(\R,+)$, which satisfies these requirements.
-More generally, our requirements on $*$ are satisfied whenever $(\cO,*)$ is a group.
-The operation $*$ defined in~\eqref{eq_operation_mean_deviation} also satisfies the above requirements (even though in this case $(\cO,*)$ is not a group), and is also commutative and associative.
-However, we assume neither commutativity nor associativity.
-In particular, hearing ``good news'' and then ``bad news'' may not be the same as ``bad news'' and then ``good news'' from the decision-maker's perspective.